Exam Details:

 Miscellaneous Information:

 Calculators: No calculators are allowed on the AP Exam.
 Consequently, no calculators are allowed in this class.
-Operations are not always what they seem in many programming languages, including App Inventor.
+Operations are not always what they seem in many programming languages, including Java.
 There may also be some new operations that you have never seen before.
-To be prepared to take the exam, we will need to practice doing this arithmetic without a computer.
+We need to think in Java to be prepared to take this exam.

-Notebook: You should have a way to keep papers organized for this class.
-Date your papers and keep them in a three-ring notebook or folder so you can use them to study.
+Notebook: You should have a way to keep information organized for this class.
+Date your documents and keep them in a three-ring notebook or folder in your Google Drive so you can use them to study.

 Let’s Begin!
 I am looking forward to working with you and learning from you this year.
 Keep a sense of humor even (especially) when you are being challenged.
 Remember, no one is born with this knowledge.
 Everyone has to work at it.